Alaibe deserves to be Bayelsa governor – Ituamokumo - Vanguard News

 Alaibe owes no one apology for returning to PDP

-“The question is, people who are demanding for apology, what contributions have they made towards the development of PDP in the state, region or at the national level?
-People who are demanding for apology, what have they done for the party?
-Have they contributed to the party more than the person that they are demanding apology from?
+“The question is, people who are demanding for an apology, what contributions have they made towards the development of PDP in the state, region or at the national level?
+People who are demanding an apology, what have they done for the party?
+Have they contributed to the party more than the person that they are demanding an apology from?

 “The Timi Alaibe I know is a PDP man.
 He has always been a PDP man until 2015 when he left to contest the governorship election on another party platform.
 But he returned soon after.

 “Let me tell you, many people don’t know that Dickson himself was, from the beginning of this democracy in 1999, a member of the Alliance for Democracy.
-In fact he was State Chairman of that party in Bayelsa.
+In fact, he was State Chairman of that party in Bayelsa.
 He came to PDP during the Alamieyeseigha saga.
-When he was AD chairman, his party did not produce even a local government councilor.
-Yet he crossed to PDP and was appointed a commissioner for Justice by then Governor Jonathan.
+When he was AD chairman, his party did not produce even a local government councillor.
+Yet he crossed to PDP and was appointed a commissioner for Justice by then-Governor Jonathan.

 “As he left AD to the PDP through AJ Turner, what contributions had he made to the party before getting all these benefits?
 He is the greatest beneficiary of the PDP rule in the state since 1999.
 He is the first governor to enjoy two terms.
 No other governor has been in office for eight years in Bayelsa, apart from Dickson.”